SageofPHY6Paths/hinduismdebunked.com/docs/immorality/misogyny.md

 ##### Part II CLIV.166
 {: .no_toc }
 > The husband of a woman in spite of his being poor, unfortunate, illiterate and void of all fortune is like God to her. <a href="{{ site.baseurl }}/assets/images/matsya-purana[154.166].png" target="_blank">Image</a>

+## Ramcharitmanas

+### Ramcharitmanas 3.4.5

+>A woman is impure by her very birth; but she attains a happy state (hereafter) by serving her lord.
+(It is due to her loyalty to her husband that) Tulas∂ is loved by ›r∂ Hari even to this day and her glory is sung by all the four Vedas.
+Listen, S∂tå: women will maintain their vow of fidelity to their husband by invoking your very name, ›r∂ Råma being dear to you as your own life.
+It is for the good of the world that I have spoken to you on the subject. <a href="https://www.hariomgroup.org/hariombooks_shastra/Ramcharitmanas/Sri-Ram-Charit-Manas-Hindi-Text-with-English-Translation.pdf" target="_blank">PDF</a> (Page - 673)

 ## Manusmriti